- June 29, 2017

-- Category: Blog, Career Development, Lifestyle
+- Category: Blog, Lifestyle, Professional Development

 Maybe you’re thinking about starting a business or a side hustle.
 Or maybe you’ve already started one and want to make sure that you’ve “done it right.”
 After an intense Google search or two, you’ve come to the conclusion that it is easier to just do nothing because there seems to be a lot of conflicting advice on the internet.
 There’s a reason for that.
 The legal advice given is tailored to specific types of businesses, the states they are in, and the goals of those businesses.
 However, here are five general legal considerations to think about as you embark on this adventure.

 Do we make it Facebook official, or what?